oneclickvirt/ecs/README_NEW_USER.md

 Sometimes multi-core scores are the same as single-core scores, proving that the vendor is limiting program concurrent use of CPU, a typical example being Tencent Cloud.

+Benchmarks for ```Sysbench`` can be found in the [CPU Performance Ladder For Sysbench](https://sysbench.spiritlhl.net/) ladder chart, with specific scores regardless of the version of sysbench tested.

 For `GeekBench` baselines, see the [official website](https://browser.geekbench.com/processor-benchmarks/) ladder chart.
 Specific scores differ for each `GeekBench` version, so note which `GeekBench` version is being used when testing.

 As an additional note, many things tested by `GeekBench` are not actually used in server usage processes, so the test is for reference only.
 Of course, `Sysbench` is very incomplete, but it can roughly compare CPU performance based on the most basic computational performance.